 The course is run over one day and consists of lectures, skill stations and cardiac arrest simulations.
 A course manual is sent out approximately two weeks prior to the course and pre-course learning is expected.

-The course is delivered at Stephenson house, Hampstead Road (5 minutes walk from Warren Street and Euston stations)
+The course is delivered at 350 Euston Road (2minutes walk from Great Portland Street Station)

 The cost is £175 per person.